anthonypdawson/ai-ebook-processor/README.md

 # Discover ebooks in a directory
 python -m ai_ebook_processor discover /path/to/ebooks

-# Process a single file
+# Works from any directory - uses uv automatically if available
-python -m ai_ebook_processor process-file book.epub --type analysis
+ 🎯 Automatically use uv if available, with fallback to virtual env

-# Process directory with custom settings
+# Using uv (recommended)
-python -m ai_ebook_processor process-directory /path/to/ebooks \
+uv run python -m ai_ebook_processor repl

-  --type summary \
+# Using uv (recommended)
-  --output results \
+uv run python -m ai_ebook_processor repl
   --recursive \
   --max-files 10